joaohollanda/joaohollanda/README.md

 After 6 years working on a cargo tracking company, I've decided to change me acting area to technology and development.
 I'm still on a learning phase and I hope that
 I could learn a lot!
 I've been looking up for online classes and recently, I've subscribed on a development degree.

+You can contact me by the following e-mail address: joao.hollanda@outlook.com

 <!---
 joaohollanda/joaohollanda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.